Self-immolation of Wynn Bruce: Motivation and analysis

 While no suicide note or manifesto was located after Bruce's death, friends of his stated that he was protesting inaction with regard to the climate crisis.
 A climate scientist and Zen priest named Kritee Kanko who was a friend of Bruce asserted on Twitter that he had likely been planning the self-immolation for a considerable length of time, at least a year, and that it was "not suicide" but rather "a deeply fearless act of compassion to bring attention to climate crisis".
-Kanko later clarified that she was not completely certain of Bruce's motivation for self-immolating.
+Kanko later clarified that she was not completely certain of Bruce's motivation for immolating himself.
 Kanko and other leaders of the Rocky Mountain Ecodharma Retreat Center subsequently released a statement asserting that no Buddhist teacher in Boulder had preexisting knowledge of Bruce's plans, and stating that while they had never "talked about self-immolation" and "do not think self-immolation is a climate action", they understood why someone might resort to self-immolation "given the dire state of the planet and worsening climate crisis".
 Extinction Rebellion activists stated that Bruce "died to raise the alarm on the climate and ecological crisis".
 His father Douglas Bruce also attributed the self-immolation to the climate crisis, saying that "this was a fearless act of compassion about his concern for the environment".
 His friend G. Michael Moore wrote in an opinion article for the Daily Camera that he believed Bruce "simply followed the logic of his convictions without flinching", deciding that the value of an individual life was "negligible compared to the havoc we are rapidly and irrevocably bringing to our planet".

 The only public suggestion by Bruce that his self-immolation was motivated by climate change were his posts to Facebook.
 As of April 24, 2022, the Metropolitan Police Department had opened an ongoing investigation and had not yet determined Bruce's motives.
 Officials were still working to determine a motive as of April 26.
 An article published by MSNBC linked the self-immolation to climate grief; The Guardian compared it to a similar act by civil rights lawyer David Buckel four years earlier.

 While The Washington Post published a profile of Bruce after his death, an article in The New Republic stated that his suicide had "received startlingly little coverage or op-ed discussion", explaining that coverage of self-immolations in the United States is "intentionally subdued".
 To avoid the phenomenon of copycat suicide, organizations including Reporting on Suicide publish guidelines advising journalists to avoid reporting details about suicides such as the motive, method, and location.